Dark-Awesome/Profile/README.md

 - 👋 Hi, I’m @Dark-Awesome
-- 👀 I’m interested in Deep Learning, Data Science, Mathematics and Engineering application through code.
+- 👀 I wanna be a engineering researcher!
-- 💞️ I’m looking to collaborate on exiting projects on ML, DL or data science, or anything cool.
+- 💞️ I’m looking to collaborate in research that gives me kick!
+Can be anything!
 - 📫 How to reach me : Twitter -> @IM_Meghanshu

 <!---